CORA dataset

 CORA (standing for Coriolis Ocean database ReAnalysis) is a global oceanographic temperature and salinity dataset produced and maintained by the French institute IFREMER.
 Most of those data are real-time data coming from different types of platforms such as research vessels, profilers, underwater gliders, drifting buoys, moored buoys, sea mammals and ships of opportunity.

 Description

 This in-situ dataset produced by the French institute Ifremer in the framework of the European project MyOcean and French project CORIOLIS is a picture of the content of the operational oceanographic database CORIOLIS.
-This database is the main tool of Coriolis project which is a global data assembly center of in situ data: such as US-GODAE centre of Monterey in California.
+This database is the main tool of Coriolis project which is a global data assembly center of in situ data: such as centre of Monterey in California.

 The latest version of CORA product is v5.2, it covers the years 1950 up to 2024 and has been released in May 2024.
 Observations are profiles distributed on measured levels (pressure or depth) and organized by dates of measurement and type of platform.